githubpsyche/emergent-notes/installation_guide.md

 The original emergent installation guide can be a bit hard to parse, and in some ways is distributed across many web pages.
 I try to produce a more concise guide here.
 As such, though, it does exclude some details.
 You can find those at the original guide: https://github.com/emer/emergent/wiki/Install

 ## Potential Prerequisites
 Depending on your OS, you may need some unique prerequisites before you can install emergent.
+I include notes for the Windows and Mac operating systems.

 ### Some Windows-specific prerequisites
 - Git.
 To install packages with `go get`, you might need Git; this comes with other considered OSes, but not Windows' command prompt.
 I got mine at https://git-scm.com/downloads